CuiMingyu/BDT_Proj/README.md

-# Project Title
+# Twitter Analysis

-One Paragraph of project description goes here
+A project about Twitter Analysis of Big data course

-## Getting Started
+## Goal

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Our goal is to find a more efficient way to figure out Twitter uses who obtain a huge influence on others by using big data techniques.

 ### Prerequisites

-What things you need to install the software and how to install them
+Python3.5 Tensorflow

 ```
-Give examples
+pip install python3
 ```

-### Installing
+### Procedure

-A step by step series of examples that tell you how to get a development env running
+A step by step series of whole procedure that tell you how to finish Twitter analysis.

 Say what the step will be

 ```
-Give the example
+1. Prepare dataset.
+Plan to crawl 10,000 users in Twitter and 100 tweets of each user.

+2. Cleaning data and build relation entries of users.
+Delete some words like 'the', 'a' and some useless blanks.
+Store user information in database.
 ```

 And repeat